 Be careful about using too many colors, too many colors can compete and cause eye fatigue and overwhelm your customers.
-Introduce new experimental colors in small quantity’s to reduce risk.
+Introduce new experimental colors in small quantities to reduce risk.

 Where to find color inspiration.

-Inspiration is everywhere, it can be found in the outdoors, by studying different design fields, understanding your customers and competitive market and by staying informed with forecasted color and web/ branding trends.
-To help you on your colour journey here are some of the trusted resources used at Studio1Design.
+Inspiration is everywhere, it can be found in the outdoors, by studying different design fields, understanding your customers and competitive market, and by staying informed with forecasted color and web/ branding trends.
+To help you on your color journey here are some of the trusted resources used at Studio1Design.

-Pantone: Pantone are design industry leaders when it comes to color.
-Pantone provides the latest in color trends across all forms of graphic arts, fashion and Interiors, paint & plastics.
+Pantone: Pantone is the design industry leader when it comes to color.
+Pantone provides the latest in color trends across all forms of graphic arts, fashion, and Interiors, paint & plastics.
 Pantone is a physical color index and the perfect tool for any designer or business crafting products that are printed.
-Using physical color swatch’s allows you to know exactly how your color will look when it’s on paper or fabric saving you time and guess work.
+Using physical color swatch’s allows you to know exactly how your color will look when it’s on paper or fabric saving you time and guesswork.